The Data Tables service stores tables of information for your Anvil app. It’s a full database system built on top of PostgreSQL.

 - Link - A row (or list of rows) from another table

 There are Python methods to add rows to your table, search your table, update rows and delete them.
-These are available in client code as well as in Server Modules (you can configure what’s aceessible using table permissions).
+These are available in client code as well as in Server Modules (you can configure access to your Data Tables by setting table permissions).

 In Python, your table is represented by